yt-project/libyt/doc/InSituPythonAnalysis/libytCommand.md

 ```
 Exit interactive mode, and continue the iterative process in simulation.

-> :information_source: `exit` only works in interactive mode.
-If `libyt` runs in Jupyter Kernel mode, please use the notebook's UI to exit the in situ analysis and return to simulation process.
+> :information_source: `exit` only works in interactive Python prompt.

 ### load
 ```